-HSE has a large academic library containing material on subjects of instruction at the University.
-The collection comprises over 600,000 books and periodicals and offers a great variety of electronic resources, including e-books and journals, databases of peer-reviewed literature, patents, business data and other data collections.
+HSE library holds over 600,000 books and periodicals and offers a great variety of electronic resources including e-books and journals, databases of peer-reviewed literature, patents, business data and other data collections.
 Our library collections are among the largest in Russian academia and are continuously expanding.
 You can browse the library resources using the HSE Library eCatalogue or have a look at the list of major electronic resources available to HSE students and faculty.

 Where is the HSE library located?